keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/generic-gs/_index.md

-This page gives instructions for installing the Keptn Lifecycle Toolkit and running a simple Keptn application to familiarize yourself with how the Keptn Lifecycle Toolkit works implements full deployment orchestration.
+This page gives instructions for installing the Keptn Lifecycle Toolkit and running a simple Keptn application to familiarize yourself with how the Keptn Lifecycle Toolkit works and implements full deployment orchestration.

 You will learn how to do the following: